Club Committees

 Our club is committee-driven

-Soroptimist International of Tahoe Sierra is a committee-driven organization.
+Soroptimist International of Tahoe Sierra (SITs) is a committee-driven organization.
 Members are asked to join a Service and a Technical Committee of choice upon gaining membership.
 All monies donated to the club are allocated to the service fund.
-Donated funds go back directly into the community and global projects that are the Soroptimist mission of what is “best for women and children.”
+Donated funds go back directly into the community and global projects that support SITs’ mission of what is “best for women and youth.”

-Our Service Funds are raised annually through our single fundraiser, Elegant Evening held in the Spring.
+Our Service Funds are raised annually through our fundraisers, (our primary one is held in the spring).
 All money raised goes directly into providing programs and assistance for women and youth in our community and the world.
-Club projects are determined annually with data collected and shared from local agencies, school, hospitals, and city service personnel.
+Club projects are determined annually with data collected and shared from local agencies, schools, hospitals, and city service personnel.

 Service Committees – What we do